yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 Xc3cYycMHt9vtBjMcUJshBH34QqfZnbEyu
 ```

 **G.** Is performed by a coin/note owner to double authenticate the Dash coin address where funds are to be deposited.
-There could be a typo mistake, cut-and-paste mistake, or a man-in-the-middle attack compromising the integrity of the confirmation code resulting in a bad address created by 6F.
+There could be a typo mistake, cut-and-paste mistake, or a man-in-the-middle attack (e.g., from utilizing an untrusted communication channel between the minter/engraver and coin/note owner)  compromising the integrity of the confirmation code resulting in a bad address created by step 6F.
 If results match, a deposit is not likely to be lost or burned.
-Observe the result matches CP3
+Observe the result below matches CP3
 ```
 % bx ek-address -v 76 passphrasedsP52SrHdFSR4Fb55dvDiXnxnuyZUFCYheSYrPVGiMUCVnEhCb4UU3Nsbs2HCg 565bdb03ade36264adc00600952a865fc4bdc61d81be7d9be6ee0c7c06809857
 ```